cviddenKwantum/oea-digital-learning-insights/Digital_Equity_of_Access/data/readme.md

 <strong><em>\[EDIT\]</strong></em>

-For the Digital Equity of Access Use-Case developed with _____, several OEA modules were used:
+For the Digital Equity of Access Use-Case developed with Fresno Unified, several OEA modules were used:
 1. Student Information System (SIS) Data module using Ed-Fi Data Standard Module,
 2. Microsoft Education Insights Module for LMS Data,
 3. iReady for student outcome data, and